TaiOdunaiya/Moving_Machine_Services/README.md

 2. Modify CSS files for styling adjustments
 3. Update images as needed in the root directory
 4. Ensure all links remain functional
-5. Test across different browsers for compatibility
+5. Test across different browsers for compatibility.